 Our department provides exceptional resources and opportunities for students, faculty, and the rest of the academic world through stellar centers, publications, and ways to get involved.
 Explore this section to learn more.

-UL Lafayette’s Writing Center located in Dupré Library offers specialty feedback and consultations on writing assignments, creative works, lab reports, resumes, and more.
+UL Lafayette’s Writing Lab, located in Dupré Library, offers specialty feedback and consultations on writing assignments, creative works, lab reports, resumes, and more.
 Students drop by or schedule appointments with trained tutors to review their works in progress.
-Those visiting the Writing Center can benefit from the tutors’ expertises.
+Those visiting the Writing Lab can benefit from the tutors’ expertises.

-English Majors and Graduate students have the opportunity to learn about the program and join the Writing Center team.
-Benefits of working in the Writing Center include evaluating writing goals and outcomes, learning to give effective feedback, and guiding students to productive writing practices.
+English Majors and Graduate students have the opportunity to learn about the program and join the Writing Lab team.
+Benefits of working in the Writing Lab include evaluating writing goals and outcomes, learning to give effective feedback, and guiding students to productive writing practices.
 This experience can be placed on resumes and graduate school applications.

 The Ernest J. Gaines Centers offers scholars valuable archival resources and educational tools that provide historical resources about Gaines and his work.